riugxssss/rgs_alloc/README.md

 ## Off-topic resource

-I made this section to say that is my very "big" project so it's not perfect but it was fun to do, i suggest this project to only people who programmed in C for almost 1 - 2 years.
+I made this section to say that is my very first "big" project so it's not perfect but it was fun to do, i suggest this project to only people who programmed in C for almost 1 - 2 years.